TimoHeiten/heitech.subme/README.md

 # heitech.subme
-Mini PubSub for decoupling components in your system
+Mini PubSub for decoupling components in your system.
+No complex logic, just simple decoupling.

+## Bus
+- Publish and PublishAsync
+  Works only when any subscribers for any given Type T exist (no type constraints) Publish is fire and forget, PublishAsync awaits all subscribers
+- Subscribe and Unsubscribe
+  Do whatever you guess they would ;)

+  (see example below for more details)

+## Logging
+- Logging is set to log on the console.writeline
+- You can easily overwrite it by registering two callbacks that take the formatted logmessage from this framework as input
+- ```cs
+    Bus.OverrideLogging(onLost: logMessage => myLoggerInstance.Log(logMessage), onAny: logMessage => myLoggerInstance.Log(logmessage));
+- onLost gets called when no Subscriber is registered for the given Type
+- onAny is called for every other logging scenario of this framework

 # TL;DR
 - Use static class Bus.cs (or extensions) to Publish and Subscribe.
 - Subscribe on Custom types that implement ISubscriber,
 - Publish after any calls to Bus.Subscribe where set up.

-No complex logic, just simple decoupling.

 # Example from Program.cs
 ```cs